 The survey was successful in mapping the magnetic and conductive properties of the geology throughout the survey area.
-The magnetic data provide a high resolution map of the distribution of the magnetic minerals.
+The magnetic data provide a high resolution map of the distribution of the magnetic minerals in the survey area.
 The sources for anomalous magnetic responses are generally thought to be predominantly magnetite because of the relative abundance and strength of response (high magnetic susceptibility) of magnetite over other magnetic minerals such as pyrrhotite.
-The magnetic data ranges from lows of approximately 56500 nT to highs of up to 59,800 nT with an average background of 57,500 nT.
+The magnetic data ranges from lows of approximately 56,250nT to highs of up to 57,500nT with an average background of 56,400nT.

-The most prominent magnetic features in the Survey area are strong curvilinear to oblate magnetic highs.
+The magnetic data are dominated by several strong linear to oblate magnetic highs.
+The strike of these features varies from east-west to northeast and the strike length varies from a few hundred metres to several kilometres.
 These features are interpreted to reflect mafic to ultramafic flows or intrusions and, as such, represent a significant marker for Ni-Cu-PGE exploration as many such deposits occur within or at the margin of ultra-mafic bodies.
-The separated nature of the anomaly peaks within the intrusion is suggestive orthogonal faulting or fracturing of the intrusive complex.

-A second distinct magnetic pattern is a series of linear magnetic highs which generally trend slightly west of north.
+A second distinct magnetic pattern is a series of linear magnetic highs which trend slightly west of north.
 These features are narrower and of a lower magnetic amplitude than the dominant features mentioned above and are interpreted to reflect mafic to ultramafic dykes which crosscut the geology.
 Some of these dykes appear to exploit lineaments interpreted to trend north northwest.
-These dykes are not considered to be particularly significant for Ni-Cu-PGE exploration, but nevertheless may add to the structural understanding of the area.
+These dykes are not considered to be £ particularly significant for Ni-Cu-PGE exploration, but nevertheless may add to the structural understanding of the area.